raviss091/DBMS-project-student-management/README.md

 4.a timer will be shown during the test to tell remaining time.\
 5.during test to avoid copying copy -paste functions are disabled.\
 6.You can't take screenshot during tests.\
-7.you can view your past test answers.\
+7.you can view your past test answers.

 *after the test is completed and evaluated a ranklist is generated to see your standing.

+__how to run the project__
+first you will need Xampp server.\
+copy all these files and keep them in htdocs folder of Xampp server.\
+now open phpMyadmin and store all the sql table in the databases.\
+now you can run the project by opening localhost/SignIn.php